shadab4150/English-2-Hindi-Transliteration/README.md

 # English-2-Hindi-Transliteration
-seq2se2 model for English to hindi Transliteration
+### Deep Learning model for English to hindi Transliteration

 **What is transliteration?**